bhavyaEE/RISCV-CPU/README_Riya.md

 <img width="710" alt="Screenshot 2022-12-14 at 13 25 22" src="https://user-images.githubusercontent.com/115703122/207607143-8e7fa74f-7c37-4c1e-a3b4-112494272a73.png">

 **Issues with this version:**
-- Using a shift module meant that the were additions to the architecture such as mux's and a shift module which are unnessary and overly compilicated.
+- Using a shift module meant that the were additions to the architecture such as mux's and a shift module which are unnecessary and overly compilicated.
 - The architecture could only implement a shift by 1 bit and did not fufil the requirements of the instruction to shift by ImmOp.
 - Using a concantination to shift was inefficient and its better to use the inbuilt shift operator.
 - It was difficult to combine this shift implementation with the jump additions.